Stunning views along the Lost City Hike in Colombia, a pink sky in the distance behind infinite hills and jungle

 The drive back to Santa Marta disappeared in a haze of slumber.

-I have to admit it was nice to come back to the air conditioning and laundry service at the hotel.
 Some of us got together for a post-hike dinner that night.
 With the jungle miles still on our feet, the whole thing did not last that long, to be honest.

 The next morning, I am up early to say goodbye to my hike companion and roomie Becks, who has been traveling solo for three months.